szubajak/game/README.md

 Advanced Template for modern .Net & React projects.
-Provides solid fundamentals for new system or subsystem.
+Solid fundamentals for new system or subsystem.

 - .Net Core 3.1
 - Entity Framework Core